Nitesh0ne/DevopsNote/Terraform/TERRAFORM.md

 - Commiting mistakes.

 Its a tool used to make infrastructure automation.

 Its a free and opensource.

 Its platform independent.

 It comes on year 2014.

 who: mitchel hasimoto

 own: hasicorp

-Terraform is written on go language.We can call terraform as IAAC TOOL.
+Terraform is written on go language.
+We can call terraform as IAAC TOOL.

 HOW IT WORKS: